A Visit to Corfu Town (Kerkyra)

 Restaurants: We didn’t do a lot of eating out in Corfu but two restaurants that we really enjoyed were Aegli Restaurant (an institution in Corfu) and Ta Kokopia (up a little backstreet).

 Getting here (and out).
 Ferry: We took the ferry to Corfu from Italy which I wrote about here.
 Note (we learned this the hard way): the ferry pier is an easy walk into town and it shouldn’t take you more than 10-15 minutes, but when leaving please note that the ticket office is at the very far end of the pier and an extra 10 minute walk.
 I sweated like a pig and cursed like a sailor running there.
 Best to build in a little extra time.
 Air: Corfu has an airport (code CFU) which receives a lot of budget flights in the summer.
-Use Expedia to book you flight and hotel – you can save by bundling the two together.

 Corfu Beaches & Resorts.
 Corfu’s best beaches are on the west coast, a few of the best beach towns being Paleokastritsa , Agios Gordios, Glyfada, and Roda.
 This covers some of the best beaches on the island of Corfu.
 A few recommended resorts: Marbella Corfu is high end and almost always sold out.
 Book early.
 Glyfada Blue View Corfu is an excellent mid-range option on Glyfada while Aris Apartments is very affordable and has a great location in Paleokastritsa.

 Albania!
 Note that Corfu is the best jump off point for a visit to Albania.
 The ferry to the coastal town of Saranda takes 40 minutes.
 See the ferry link here.
 From there, a bus (they are very frequent) will take you to the UNESCO town of Girokaster in 1 hour.
+We regret we didn’t go to Albania and plan on coming back to Corfu in the future to do just that.

 Ps.
 If you find our blog helpful, please consider using our links to book your flights, hotels, tours, and car rentals.
 Have a look at our Travel Resources page.